LIVE: Eurostar’s 25% off sale 💥 Have a plan? Let’s get booking!

 Looking to travel from Warszawa-Centralna to Bratislava by train?
 You've come to the right place!

-Plan your trip ahead of time and book early if you want to snap up the cheapest fares.
-Tickets from Warszawa-Centralna to Bratislava start from $135.89 when you book in advance, so use our Journey Planner to view the latest prices.
+Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
+Just start a search in our Journey Planner to view the latest prices for trains from Warszawa-Centralna to Bratislava.

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Bratislava by train, including our timetable where you can view first and last train times.